wp-plugins/smartlinks/readme.txt

 == Description ==

 Use this plugin to enable SmartLinks on your WordPress blog.
-SmartLinks automatically deliver relevant information from the best sites on the web right to your blog.
+SmartLinks automatically deliver relevant information from the best sites on the web right to your blog and help you generate increased affiliate revenue.

 With SmartLinks, your readers can discover, explore, connect and browse smarter!